iv461/icey/icey/doc/source/extending_icey.md

 We essentially need to wrap the subscription in a custom Stream.
 Then, each time the subscription callback is called, we put the ROS message into this Stream.

-We create a new `ImageTransportSubscriber` class that inherits from `icey::Stream`.
+We create a new `ImageTransportSubscription` class that inherits from `icey::Stream`.
 The class template `icey::Stream<Value, Error, BaseImpl>` expects a `Value`, which is the ROS message type `sensor_msgs::Image::ConstSharedPtr `.
 As an `Error`, we will use `image_transport::TransportLoadException`, more on error handling later.